 How Long Does It Take to Become a Nurse Practitioner?

 Becoming a nurse is not easy, but it can be worthwhile.
-If you’ve wondered how to become a nurse practitioner after graduating high school, the entire process takes approximately six-seven years.14 This includes:
+If you’ve wondered how to become a nurse practitioner after graduating high school, the entire process takes approximately eight to nine years.14 This includes:

-• Two to three years to earn your MSN or DNP
+- Three to four years to earn your MSN or DNP

-At USAHS, our graduate nurse practitioner degree program can take anywhere from two-four years to complete*, depending on your program, entry pathway and specialization.
+At USAHS, our graduate nurse practitioner degree program can take anywhere from 2.7 to four years to complete**, depending on your program, entry pathway and specialization.

 How Much Does a Nurse Practitioner Make?